 Visiting hours: 2:00 PM–4:30 PM, Saturday to Tuesday except for the official holidays

 Yazd is a flourished city in the middle of the desert.
 Water is the first concern for life in dessert.
 The hidden world of aqueducts let life spread in the desert.
-Yazd is well-known for its aqueducts which are even older than Romans ones and still functioning.
+Yazd is well-known for its aqueducts which are even older than Roman ones and still functioning.

 These aqueducts which we call Qanat in Persian have been used for the past 2000 years in Iran to connect the underground water to the city and agricultural fields.
-The exciting part of this museum is that its location situated upon a large Qanat.
+The exciting part of this museum is that its location is situated upon a large Qanat.

 In this museum, you can find two qanats which are connected through a stairway called Payab.
 Qanats had been through many old mansions in Yazd, collecting in pools in basements known as Sardab.

-Beside visiting Qanat, you can find old water ownership documents that show how farmers and householders divided water between each other.
+Besides visiting Qanat, you can find old water ownership documents that show how farmers and householders divided water between each other.
 The most exciting documents and evidence show the way they pinned locations for drinking and fielding water.
 The museum is also a great collection of various water objects and tools.
 All in all, this museum represents water history in the region and cultural traditions.

 Address: Yazd Province, Yazd, Qiyam